 Paint the tree trunk with white latex paint or apply tree guards to help prevent rodent infestations and sun scald.
 Prune off between a third and a half of the twigs and branches.
 While it may seem scary to start trimming a new tree right away, it's important to help force the tree to focus its growth on its root system and trunk.

 In What Zone Do Almonds Grow Best?

-While all almond cultivars do well in zones 7 through 9, not all varieties can thrive in zones 5 and 6.
+While all almond cultivars do well in zones 7 through 9, not all varieties can survive in zones 5 and 6.
 If you live in these regions, look for more cold-friendly varieties, like Hall's Hardy, that actually require 600 to 800 hours of chill in order to produce nuts.

 When Should You Plant Almonds?

-Almond saplings can be planted successfully at any time of year as long as the soil is workable.
+Almond seedlings or saplings can be planted successfully at any time of year as long as the soil is workable.
 That being said, when planting in late fall or winter, it's best to avoid adding liquid fertilizer in the bucket of water while planting.
 Additionally, when growing bare-rooted saplings, it's best to plant in late autumn or early spring to protect them from more extreme temperatures.

 Soil, Sunlight and Water Recommendations for Almonds